 Athletic Director / Head Football Coach

-Coach Schlieve came to Baird ISD from Clarksville ISD, a 2A school in Northeast Texas, where he was also the Athletic Director / Head Football Coach and lead the Tiger Football Team to the Playoffs and oversaw the entire athletic department which also saw the boys’ and girls’ basketball teams make the playoffs and advance in postseason play.
-The spring sports did not get a chance to advance as they were cut short due to the Pandemic.
+Coach Schlieve came to Baird ISD from Clarksville ISD, a 2A school in Northeast Texas, where he was also the Athletic Director / Head Football Coach and lead the Tiger Football Team to the Playoffs and oversaw the entire athletic department which also saw the boys’ and girls’ basketball teams make the playoffs and both teams advance in postseason play.
+The spring sports did not get a chance to advance as their seasons were cut short due to the Corona Virus Pandemic.

 Coach Schlieve started his coaching career as an assistant coach at Wahpeton Public Schools (ND).
 After a one-year stint at Wahpeton, he was named defensive coordinator at Pillager Public Schools (MN).
 Following a one-year stint as defensive coordinator at Pillager, he was named the head football coach at Pillager Public Schools and remained there for three seasons.
 In September of 2005, Schlieve was named the State of Minnesota football coach of the week.
 After being a head high school coach for three seasons he returned to Mayville State to coach the defensive line in the spring of 2007.
 After completing his masters’ degree, Schlieve left for one year and was the offensive coordinator at Beulah Public Schools (ND) before returning to Mayville State to be the Assistant Head Coach and Defensive Coordinator.